Prios-Software-Websites/digitup-demo-vue2/README.md

 <br>

 <!-- Project Description --->

-Inprofuture project will mprove SMEs innovative and digital transition capacity by creating structure, methodology and tools for improving employees lack of necessary skills to contribute.
+Digitup Demo project will mprove SMEs innovative and digital transition capacity by creating structure, methodology and tools for improving employees lack of necessary skills to contribute.

 <br>
 <br>